-NOTES THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+NOTES THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the three months ended December 31, 2020 and 2019 (Expressed in Canadian dollars)

 Impairment of Non-Financial Assets

 Goodwill and other intangible assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other non-financial assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.